 Buy a Carnivorous plant

 This is a natural way to help get rid of fungus gnats.
 Many garden shops, or at least ones with wider selection carry carnivorous plants, like Venus Flytrap and Butterworts.
+Or you can buy them online.
 They’re quite affordable these days and relatively easy to care for.
 Place one by your orchids, and it will catch any gnats that happen to land on them.